melkadze/tweeter/README.md

 Here's a walkthrough of implemented user stories:

-Please allow it up to a minute to load.
+Please allow it up to a couple minutes to load.
 It will appear blank until then.

 <img src='./demo2.gif' title='Video Walkthrough' width='350' alt='Video Walkthrough' />